PragatiGupta0208/Bite-And-Delight/README.md

-# Bight and Delight
+# Bite and Delight

-**Bight and Delight** is a modern, interactive food ordering web application designed to offer users a seamless experience browsing, filtering, and ordering a wide variety of food items.
+**Bite and Delight** is a modern, interactive food ordering web application designed to offer users a seamless experience browsing, filtering, and ordering a wide variety of food items.
 The platform integrates an intelligent chatbot to assist users in making choices and answering queries in real time.

 ---